 Sony A7 II versus Panasonic G9

-The Sony Alpha A7 II and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in November 2014 and November 2017.
+The Sony Alpha A7 II and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in November 2014 and November 2017.
 Both the A7 II and the G9 are mirrorless interchangeable lens cameras that are based on a full frame (A7 II) and a Four Thirds sensor.
 The Sony has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony A7 II and the Panasonic G9.
+The physical size and weight of the Sony A7 II and the Panasonic G9 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7 II – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Sony FE Lens Catalog (A7 II) and the Micro Four Thirds Lens Catalog (G9).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.